cypress-io/cypress-documentation/content/guides/getting-started/quickstart-react.md

 [Vite](https://vitejs.dev/).
 In this guide, we will use Vite as it's quick to get up and running.

-To create a React project with Vite, run:
+To create a React project with Vite:

 1. Run the scaffold command